philtomson/FixedPt/README.md

-   * Time efficient as it uses bit fields to set up the value so that you only do ops on the number of bits you specify (no need for shifts & masks in math operations.
+   * Time efficient as it uses bit fields to set up the value so that you only do ops on the number of bits you specify (no need for shifts & masks in math operations).

    * Space efficient as it determines the underlying type based on the number of bits you specify (up to 64 bits).

 ## Limitations:

-   * FixedPts can only have up to 64 bits (uint64_t)
+   * FixedPts can only have up to 64 bits (uint64_t) (for my usage this isn't really a limitation, but YMMV)

    * Each size FixedPt is a different type(FixedPt<WWID,FWID> ) this makes it difficult to define infix math ops on different sized FixedPts (could